 Google announced on August 24, 2011 that multi-channel funnel analytics (hereafter abbreviated MCF-GA) were available to all Google Analytics users.
 Today, we’re going to share with you how to understand MCF-GA and demonstrate the power of email marketing to help you understand what counts in your digital marketing programs.

-Before we begin, MCF-GA requires that you have configured goals and goal values in your Google Analytics settings (see this page in Google’s help site).
+Before we begin, MCF-GA requires that you have configured goals and goal values in your Google Analytics settings.
 If you haven’t done this yet, it’s imperative that you do so.
 Don’t rush through this part; setting up reliable goals and goal values is essential to making MCF-GA work properly.

 MCF-GA also requires you to be using the latest version of Google Analytics.
 Be sure to check in the upper right hand corner for the newest version and that you’re using it.